edjiang/CodeDay-Guide/3-marketing.md

   * University Outreach (many universities have people dedicated to outreaching to local high school students)
   * Computer Science Departments
  * Media
-  * Local/Regional Newpapers
+  * Local/Regional Newspapers
   * Local Tech Blogs

-Contact them, and ask them to promote CodeDay to their constituients.
-For the more engaged organizations, you can offer a "Media Sponsorship" -- where you put their logo on the CodeDay website & opening presentations in exchange for an email blast/etc to their constituients.
+Contact them, and ask them to promote CodeDay to their members.
+For the more engaged organizations, you can offer a "Media Sponsorship" -- where you put their logo on the CodeDay website & opening presentations in exchange for promotion.
 That will both increase engagement from their members (because they see it "endorsed" by their organization), and give them an incentive to work with you.

 ##Leverage Your Sponsors' Support